DChavez18/DChavez18/README.md

 Feel free to reach out if you have questions related to:

-- 💎 Ruby on Rails
+- 💎 Ruby/Rails
 - 🐍 Python
 - 🐹 Go
+- 🔒 Cybersecurity
+- 💻 Technical Support

 ## Learning

-I'm currently learning Python and Go to expand my skill set.
+I'm currently learning more about Automationa and Security and its importance moving forward!

 ## Contact